-Cacoco – Touted as “superfood” drinking chocolate, you can bet that this brand makes a rich and relatively nutritious mug of hot cocoa.
+Cacoco Drinking Chocolate – Touted as “superfood” drinking chocolate, you can bet that this brand makes a rich and relatively nutritious mug of hot cocoa.
 They are a vegan company, and they now have five dairy-free dark chocolate varieties of hot chocolate: 55% Rich, 65% Golden, 70% Spicy, 75% Mint, and 80% Extra Dark.
 We have taste-tested this brand; see our full review here: CaCoCo Superfood Drinking Chocolate.

-Cocoa Cravings – I just recently discovered this brand of certified organic, gourmet hot cocoa drinks and drinking chocolates.
-From Cool Peppermint to Spicy Curry, all varieties appear to be both non-dairy and vegan!
+Cocoa Cravings Drinking Chocolate – I just recently discovered this brand of certified organic, gourmet hot cocoa drinks and drinking chocolates.
+From Cool Peppermint to Picante, all varieties appear to be both non-dairy and vegan!

-Cocoa Felice – Boasted as more traditional, this vegan mix uses real European Dutch process cocoa.
+Cocoa Felice Hot Cocoa Mix – Boasted as more traditional, this vegan mix uses real European Dutch process cocoa.

-Eli’s Earth – This line of organic drinking chocolate mixes by Sjaak’s even comes in “Melk,” Dark, Almond, Hazelnut, and Merry-Mint.
+Eli’s Earth Drinking Chocolate – This line of organic drinking chocolate mixes by Sjaak’s even comes in “Melk,” Dark, Almond, Hazelnut, and Merry-Mint.

-Ghirardelli – This brand keeps waffling back and forth.
+Ghirardelli Hot Cocoa Mixes – This brand keeps waffling back and forth.
 They started with an amazing line of canister hot chocolates that were all dairy-free.
 Those were available for years, until one day they decided to add milk to most of their formulas.
 But then, as we clamored for dairy-free options to return, they reemerged with some sweet chocolate goodies that are made without milk.
-At last check, the following were dairy-free by ingredients (in at least one product size; ingredients may vary in product sizes!): Chocolate Caramel Premium Hot Cocoa, Double Chocolate Premium Hot Cocoa, Mocha Premium Hot Cocoa, and Sweet Ground Chocolate & Cocoa Beverage Mix.
+At last check, the following were dairy-free by ingredients (in at least one product size; ingredients may vary in product sizes!): Chocolate Caramel Premium, Double Chocolate Premium, Mocha Premium, and Sweet Ground Chocolate & Cocoa.